Osteopathy Is A Whole Body Treatment Approach For Acute And Chronic Pain.

 How Many Sessions Will I Need?

 The number of sessions you need will depend on your problem and how long you have had it.
-Your osteopath will tell you how many sessions you are likely going to need based on their clinical judgement.
+Your osteopath will tell you how many sessions you are likely going to need based on their clinical judgement and experience.

 One session is never enough to fix anyone.
 We are not miracle workers, so don’t expect to be out of pain and back to 100% in one session.
-Based on our experience, you will need a consultation and at least one follow up appointment at the least.
+Based on our experience, you will need a consultation and at least one follow up appointment at the least – this will be dependant on your particular condition as well as the feedback you can give your osteopath after your sessions.

 How Much Do Osteopathy Sessions Cost?